Updating the Database Configuration

-You can change the configuration of a Redis Enterprise Software database at any time.
+You can change the configuration of a Redis Enterprise Software (RS) database, for example the number of shards or evicton policy, at any time.

 To edit the configuration of a database:

-If the CRDB topology needs to change, you can add and remove Participating Clusters of a CRDB.
-Use the Participating Clusters list to manage the changes to CRDB topology in the UI.
-You can make one or more changes at any one time to the Participating Cluster list.
+You can add and remove participating clusters of an Active-Active database to change the Active-Active topology.
+Use the participating clusters list to manage the changes to Active-Active topology in the UI.
+You can make multiple changes at once to the list of participating clusters.
 The changes you make to the list are committed when the database configuration is saved.

 All of the existing participating clusters must be online and in a syncing state when you add new participating clusters.

 After you add new participating clusters to an existing Active-Active database, the new Active-Active database instance can accept connections and read operations.
 The new instance does not accept write operations until it is in the syncing state.
 New participating clusters create the Active-Active database instance based on the global Active-Active database configuration.

 All of the existing participating clusters must be online and in a syncing state when you remove an online participating clusters.
 If you must remove offline participating clusters, you can do this with forced removal.
 If a participating cluster that was removed forcefully returns attempts to re-join the cluster, it will have an out of date on Active-Active database membership.
 The joined participating clusters reject updates sent from the removed participating cluster.